Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 Shri Nimbark Acharya held the view that there is no superiority between Radha and Krishna, both are God (Parabrahman).

-Even though Shri Nimbark Acharya ji was a vedantist and incarnated to spread the worship of Radha Krishna for the general people, he has different moods and multiple spiritual identities other than only being the avatar of Shri Sudarshan Chakra.
-His inner mood was that of sakhi bhava upasana, which is a very high level and esoteric form of worship which is not suitable for the general public, this style of worship has been maintained through the parampara up until this very present day.
+Even though Shri Nimbark Acharya ji was a vaishnava vedantist and incarnated with the purpose to spread the worship of Radha Krishna for the general masses, He has different moods and multiple spiritual identities other than being an avatar of Shri Sudarshan Chakra.
+His inner mood was that of sakhi bhava upasana, which is a very high level and esoteric form of worship which is not suitable for the general public, this style of worship has also been maintained through the parampara up until this very present day.

 ```
 Ange Tu Vame Vrishbhanujam Muda, Virajmanamnurup Saubhgaam